- Student Affairs

 Common Reading Announcement

 The First-Year Experience Common Read program is an initiative designed to provide new students with a common intellectual experience, and foster conversation and community building throughout the university.
 Regis encourages students, faculty, and staff to incorporate selected works and their themes into course curricula and co-curricular programming throughout the school year.
-First-year students receive copies of the books during Orientation and as part of First-Year Seminar.
+First-year students receive a copy of the book, A Man Called Ove during Orientation, and purchase Tattoos on the Heart as an ebook as part of First-Year Seminar.

 Selections for the upcoming 2017-2018 academic year include A Man Called Ove by Fredrik Backman and Tattoos on the Heart by Fr.
 Greg Boyle.